MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/_index.md

 Welcome to MACHS Scripts.
 Here you will find a collection of scripts, mostly PowerShell, to help with Active directory management and other automation tasks.

+# Botches and Bodges

+Some stories of things going wrong, and the bodges that should never be talked about

+# TechGuyBlog

+I Started a blog type thing with a few tech stories, like news style, but it seems more sensible to merge it here.